Airflow reports that did not account for air purifiers only being usable at half speed.

 Storage closets incorrectly designated as classrooms.
 Classrooms that PPS skipped entirely for any measurements whatsoever.
 PPS getting the room dimensions for a classroom wrong.

-These totals for elementary, middle school, and K-8 classrooms under 3 and between 3 and 6 air changes also does not include ACCESS Academy.
+These totals for elementary, middle school, and K-8 classrooms under 3 and between 3 and 6 air changes also do not include ACCESS Academy.
 ACCESS lacks a current airflow report, and that is one of the gaps in data that the district needs to fix.